Mission to the Unknown

 Sue: Where the hell is the Doctor?

-Sue: He’s gone on holiday again?
+Sue: Has he gone on holiday again?
 Where to this time?

 Me: Everyone has gone on holiday this week.